-The discount rate used to measure the total pension liability was 7.75% for the year ended December 31, 2017, a decrease of .25% from the 8.00% discount rate utilized on the prior measurement date.
+The discount rate used to measure the total pension liability was 7.57% for the year ended December 31, 2018, a decrease of .18% from the 7.75% discount rate utilized on the prior measurement date.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that participating employer contributions will be made at contractually required rates, actuarially determined.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make projected future benefit payments of current active and inactive employees through 2069.
+Therefore, the long-term expected rate of return on pension plan investments was applied to periods of projected benefit payments through 2069 and then the Plan utilized the municipal bond index rate to determine the total pension liability.